vmware/powershell-module-for-vmware-cloud-foundation-logging-management/docs/documentation/functions/Request-EsxiLoggingConfig.md

 ## Synopsis

-Publishes the logging configuration for ESXi hosts.
+Publishes the logging configuration for ESX hosts.

 ## Syntax